 The ghostly underground vaults tour Edinburgh begins outside – at the Mercat Cross (see planning & logistics further down).
 I had a brilliant French guide!
 An unexpected nationality but she was fabulous and super knowledgeable.
 She provides all of the backgrounds on what was happening in Scotland in the 18th century that led to the creation of the vaults.
 There are lots of fantastically gross and icky stories about Edinburgh Scotland!

 After an overview overground we walked a short distance to the Blair Street Underground Vaults and headed for our underground vaults tour!
-Mercat Tours have done a great job at keeping these ghostly underground vaults authentic.
+Mercat Tours have done a great job of keeping these ghostly underground vaults authentic.
 They are pretty much untouched and lit by candles.
-Only the most necessary safety measures have been put in when it comes to modernisation.
+Only the most necessary safety measures have been put in when it comes to modernization.

 The guide on this Edinburgh tour did a brilliant job bringing the era – and especially its smells! – to life!
 I could almost hear the roaring of voices in the tavern vault – and smell the excessive amount of Claret being drunk!

 I had two favourite stories.
 One involved Judge Newton and his unique approach to contemplating judgments.
 The second is that for the first time I now actually understand what a body snatcher is and how that term came about.
 I also realise that it was a fabulously lucrative occupation at the time!
 I won’t ruin your tour by telling you anything more…………..

 The Mercat tour finishes in the Discovery Room which features a mix of different types of exhibits with various levels of interactivity.

 I really enjoyed this Edinburgh south bridge vaults tour.
 The stories were enthralling and the telling was done particularly well.
 My only comment would be that it could be quite a bit to ask a kid to pay attention over this time duration.

 Mercat Tours Edinburgh Planning & Logistics